janaagaard75/janaagaard75.github.io/_posts/2019-03-01-azure-functions-in-typescript.md

 This is pretty much the only thing mentioned about TypeScript for version 2 of Azure Functions. <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions#languages">Source</a>
 {% endFigure %}

-Test

 1. Part 1 goes through installing the prerequisites and creating an HTTP endpoint function in JavaScript.

 2. If you already know about Azure Functions, skip ahead to part 2, where the function is converted to TypeScript.

 3. In the 3rd part a local test is added and CircleCI is used to run the test automatically in a continuous integration pipeline.
 The code is then refactored, cleaning it up a bit.

 4. Part 4 extends the continuous integration pipeline into a continuous delivery pipeline, finally deploying the endpoint to Azure and making it available online.

-5. Now that endpoint is available online we can add an end-to-end test to the pipeline.
-This is done in the 5th part.
+5. The public endpoint is used to create an end-to-end test.
+This is done in part 5.

-6. Now that we have a
+6. Now that we have and end-to-end test we can refactor the code without risking breaking it.

 The code relates to this article series is available as public domain (MIT licensed) at <https://github.com/janaagaard75/azure-fuctions-typescript>.